spencertipping/ni/doc/cheatsheet.md

   * `$ ni <data> rCF` - take rows where columns 3 and 6 are nonempty.
 * `F`: Split stream into columns
   * `F:<char>`: split on character
+    * Note: this does not work with certain characters that need to be escaped; use `F/regex/` below for more flexibility (at the cost of less concision).
   * `F/regex/`: split on occurrences of regex.
 If present, the first capture group will be included before a tab is appended to a field.
   * `Fm/regex/`: don't split; instead, look for matches of regex and use those as the field values.